Somerset Family Adventures

 How to Get to Cadbury Hill

 Follow satnav to BS49 4AF to Henley Lane.
-It is sign posted Cadbury Hill off the B3133.
+It is sign-posted Cadbury Hill off the B3133.

-By car: From M5 South Jct 20 via B3133 to Yatton; From Bristol via A370; From Weston super Mare and M5 North Jct 21 via A370.
+From M5 South Jct 20 via B3133 to Yatton; From Bristol via A370; From Weston super Mare and M5 North Jct 21 via A370.

-By Bus: Bus X2 from Bristol Bus station to Weston super Mare goes via Yatton.
+Bus X2 from Bristol Bus station to Weston super Mare goes via Yatton.
 Or X1 stops in Congresbury.

-By Train: From Bristol Temple Mead to Yatton takes approx. 15 -20 minutes.
+From Bristol Temple Mead to Yatton takes approx. 15 -20 minutes.

 Level of Difficulty